Mbodin/alcis/doc/reference/basics.md

 To differentiate between the three usages, the following algorithm is used:
 - if a letter-based identifier immediately (that is, with no space in between, including tabulation and line breaks) precedes the dot, and that this letter-based identifier is itself preceded by a question-mark `?`, and that we can expect a type declaration at the current place, then the dot is a separator of a universal quantification from its associated declaration.
-- if a letter-based identifier immediately precedes the dot, and that the dot is immediately followed by an opening parenthesis `(`, a dollar `$` which is not itself immediately followed by a symbol-based identifier, or a letter-based identifier, then the dot is seen as a module opening.
+- if a letter-based identifier immediately precedes the dot, and that the dot is immediately followed by an opening parenthesis `(`, a `|>` identifier, or a letter-based identifier, then the dot is seen as a module opening.
 - otherwise, if the dot is part of a symbol-based identifier with more than one character, then it is an identifier.
 - otherwise, the dot indicate the end of a declaration.

-In particular, this means that the identifier `.` is forbidden, and `.$` is likely to be avoided.
+In particular, this means that the identifier `.` is forbidden, and `.|>` is to be avoided in most cases.

 ## Reserved identifiers
 The list follows: